what are the cons of dog collars 4

 Collars as Grab Points

 During playtime, dogs often engage in rough and active play, which can involve jumping, wrestling, and grabbing each other by the neck.
-If a dog is wearing a collar, it can become a grab point for another dog, leading to unintended injuries.
+A dog wearing a collar can become a grab point for another dog, leading to unintended injuries.
 Pulling on the collar during play can cause discomfort, strain, or even damage to the neck and throat area.

 Collars Getting Caught on Play Equipment